 Stating facts is not the same as telling.
 Telling states what conclusions the reader should come to as a result of the facts.
 Facts are just facts.
 "It snowed for three weeks" is stating a fact.
 "The weather was cold" is telling the reader how to feel about that fact.

 Telling makes a book read more like a synopsis than a story.
 Your reader walks away feeling like he's just been given a description of what's supposed to have happened.
 For this same reason, telling does have its place.
 If an event doesn't warrant its own scene, but it's information that needs to be known in order to make the transition from one scene to another logical, then tell and be done with it.

 For more examples of active versus passive voice, read The Elements of Style by William Strunk & E.B.
 White: "The habitual use of active voice...makes for forcible writing."

 More recommended titles on the subject:

 On Writing by Stephen King

 Steering the Craft by Ursula K. Le Guin

-Don't tell me she was beautiful, prove it!
+Don't tell me she was beautiful, show me!